McDevon/taxman-wasm/README.md

-# Taxman WASM
+# Taxman Wasm

-This is the [Taxman Engine](https://github.com/mcdevon/taxman-engine) ported to Wasm.
+This is the [Taxman Engine](https://github.com/mcdevon/taxman-engine) running in your browser.

 The purpose of this project is to help me learn Wasm, as well as allow me to join game jams with [Playdate](http://play.date) games all the while allowing everyone to play even if they do not own the console.